 There are currently 55 U.S. EPA-approved TMDLs for impaired waterbodies in the Los Angeles Region to reduce pollutants that are identified on California's 2020-2022 CWA section 303(d) list.
-These pollutants are classified into the categories of algae, bacteria, chloride, debris, metals, nutrients, salts, toxicity, toxics, and trash.
+These pollutants are classified into the categories of bacteria, chloride, metals, nutrients, salts, toxicity, toxics, and trash.
 All applicable TMDL requirements are implemented in this Order as effluent limitations and permit conditions.
-Pursuant to 40 CFR section 122.44(d)(i)(vii)(B), this Order includes effluent limitations consistent with the assumptions and requirements of all available TMDL wasteload allocations applicable to discharges within the Los Angeles Region.
+Pursuant to 40 CFR section 122.44(d)(i)(vii)(B), this Order includes effluent limitations consistent with the assumptions and requirements of all available TMDL waste load allocations applicable to discharges within the Los Angeles Region.

-Since the prior Order R4-2018-0125 was adopted on September 13, 2018, new TMDLs WLAs have become applicable to the General Permit.
-The Los Angeles River metals TMDL waste load allocations (WLAs) became effective.
-The State Water Board updated bacteria TMDLs for the Los Angeles Region based on receiving water beneficial uses.
-State Water Board mercury provisions and trash amendments were also updated.
+Since the prior Order R4-2018-0086 was adopted on September 13, 2018, new TMDLs WLAs have become applicable to the General Permit.
+The revised Los Angeles River metals TMDL WLAs became effective.
+The Ventura Couty Coastal Beaches Bacteria TMDLs for the Los Angeles Region was revised.
+State Board mercury provisions and Trash amendments were also updated.
 The TMDL requirements in this Order have been updated accordingly.
 Although this Order implements TMDLs for other watersheds, only TMDLs for the Los Angeles River Watershed are described in the following section.

-3. Relevant TMDLs.
+c) Relevant TMDLs.